 In some ways, this is a return to what philosophy had always been about, before the academics got ahold of it, when Socrates and his followers considered anything and everything to be a suitable topic for philosophical discussion, in hopes that the pursuit of wisdom would lead not only to knowledge but also a better life.
 We are in as much need of this today, I believe, as we were 2000 years ago.
 Philosophy needs not only professors, but also practitioners.

-I hope that you might enjoy reading the introduction to Dark Ages or learning a bit more about my current works in progress.
+I hope that you might enjoy learning a bit more about my current works in progress.
 Feel free to sign up for my mailing list or email me with your own ideas about how philosophy can be made more accessible and relevant to the quality of human life.
 I'd love to hear from you.